kieranelby/dapp-test-runner/README.md

 Let's try it out.

-First, start geth on the testnet with the extra RPC APIs enabled:
+First, start eth/geth running on the testnet with the extra RPC APIs enabled, on the port dapp-test-runner expects (8646), and with the master account unlocked:

 ```
-TODO
+geth --testnet --rpc --rpcport 8646 --rpcapi "eth,web3,personal" --unlock 0
 ```

 Then run your tests with: